Medically reviewed by Drugs.com. Last updated on Jan 22, 2022.

-A nurse or other trained health professional will give you pembrolizumab. pembrolizumab is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 30 minutes and the infusion will be given every 3 or 6 weeks, depending on your dose.
+A nurse or other trained health professional will give you pembrolizumab.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for 30 minutes.
+The infusion will be given every 3 or 6 weeks, depending on your dose.
 If you are also receiving chemotherapy for NSCLC, pembrolizumab will be given first on the same day.

 pembrolizumab needs to be given on a fixed schedule.
 If you miss a dose or forget to use your medicine, call your doctor or pharmacist for instructions.

 Precautions while using pembrolizumab

 It is very important that your doctor check your progress at regular visits to make sure that pembrolizumab is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using pembrolizumab while you are pregnant can harm your unborn baby.
 If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using pembrolizumab to make sure you are not pregnant.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 4 months after the last dose of pembrolizumab.
+Use an effective form of birth control to keep from getting pregnant during treatment with pembrolizumab and for at least 4 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Tell your doctor right away if you have a cough, shortness of breath, chest tightness, or any type of breathing problem with pembrolizumab.
 These could be symptoms of a serious lung problem.

 Colitis (inflammation of the colon) may occur with pembrolizumab.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or a fever after receiving the medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.